 But they were also counting very heavily on America's very Christian (Calvinist) governing principles they had been living by for over a century and a half to hold the constitutional order together.
 That was because they were counting on God not only to be their provider (thus they frequently termed God as "the Provider" or "Providence").
 They were looking to him to be the defender of this Christian social order.
 They knew that God was as interested as they were in America remaining as God's City on a Hill, his Light to the Nations.

 Slavery.
-Unfortunately, not all of young America was founded on this strong Calvinist egalitarian ethic.
+Unfortunately, not all of young America was founded on the strong Calvinist egalitarian ethic of the founding Puritan Fathers.
 The Southern states had simply transmitted the older English feudal idea (rule over the multitudes by a small but very privileged landed aristocracy) to the colonies when they arrived here.
 Yes, the South had fought alongside the more Calvinist New England and Middle Colonies against George's efforts to force them under his absolute rule.
 But beyond that there were huge differences in the way the American North and the American South went at life.
 And that would soon become very problematic.

 On a number of accounts Northern and Southern cultures were quite different.
 But symbolically the difference eventually got boiled down to a single issue: slavery.
 It's not that the North suddenly decided that slavery was an absolute evil, likely to bring harsh judgment down on America by a God enraged at such treatment of fellow humans and thus in total violation of the principle of being a Light to the Nations.
 It took a long time for Northerners to see slavery as such a dark, abnormal institution … because it really was not that abnormal as societies of the day were structured.
 Slavery was an ancient and not uncommon social practice.